oceanicsdotio/oceanics.io/README.md

 # Bathysphere API

 This document provides guidance for installing and developing on Bathysphere.
-For instructions on using an existing deployment, please see the [docs](https://graph.oceanics.io).
+For instructions on interacting with an existing deployment, please see the [API specification](https://graph.oceanics.io).

-## Application

-The Bathysphere API is a distributed store and registry for public and proprietary geospatial data.
+Bathysphere is a distributed store and registry for public and proprietary geospatial data.
 The system is designed to support aquaculture research in the Gulf of Maine, but can be configured and extended for other applications.
-It uses best-in-class technology to ingest sensor and model data and metadata, and automatically parse them into discoverable databases.
+It ingests sensor and model data and metadata, and parses them into discoverable databases.
+It can, for instance, act as a hub for IoT applications.

-Services run in Docker containers, which can be configured to receive and route low-level instructions between computing environments and networked devices.
-This can be used as a central registry for IoT systems.
+The services run in Docker containers, which are configured to receive and route low-level instructions between computing environments and networked devices.
+The runtime supports parallelism, and the web service can scale out to meet high throughput or high availability requirements.
+Deployment is with `docker-compose` or Kubernetes.

 | Service             | Port   | Description                |
 | ------------------- | ------ | -------------------------- |